Matt Duffy Player Props: Royals vs. Angels

 - The pitching staff for the Angels has a collective 8.8 K/9, which ranks 12th in the league.

-- The Angels' 4.22 team ERA ranks 15th across all MLB pitching staffs.
+- The Angels have the 16th-ranked team ERA across all MLB pitching staffs (4.25).

-- The left-hander's most recent time out came on Sunday against the Seattle Mariners, when he went five innings, surrendering five earned runs while allowing 10 hits.
+- In his most recent time out on Tuesday, the left-hander went six innings against the Texas Rangers, giving up five earned runs while surrendering eight hits.

-- The 26-year-old has a 4.52 ERA and 6.8 strikeouts per nine innings in 12 games this season, while allowing a batting average of .264 to his opponents.
+- The 33-year-old has amassed an ERA of 5.80, with 6.4 strikeouts per nine innings, in 12 games this season.
+Opponents have a .287 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.